 Is MMS more expensive than SMS?

 Yes.
 MMS per-message rates are typically 2 to 5 times higher than SMS per-segment rates.
 An SMS segment costs $0.005 to $0.02 depending on your provider and volume.
 An MMS message costs $0.015 to $0.05.
 However, the comparison is not always straightforward.
 A long text message that requires 3 SMS segments may cost more than a single MMS message with the same text plus an image.
-Carrier surcharges also differ: T-Mobile charges approximately $0.003 per SMS segment but $0.01 per MMS message.
+Carrier surcharges also differ: T-Mobile charges $0.0045 per SMS segment but $0.010 per MMS message as of mid-2026.
 When planning campaigns, calculate the total cost including segments, surcharges, and the engagement value of visual content before deciding.

 What is the character limit for SMS messages?